 Prepare the sauce:

-- Add the lobster meat and give it a light stir and add the cooked linguine and about 1/2 cup of the reserved pasta water to help loosen the pasta a bit and toss to mix everything.
-You may add more of the reserved pasta water if needed.
+- Add the cooked shrimp and cooked linguine to the sauce.
+Toss to combine everything.
+You may add more of the reserved pasta water to loosen up the sauce a bit if needed.
 The clam sauce should be somewhat a bit loose but not runny.
-Turn off the heat and transfer to a large serving platter and serve family style
+Have a taste and season according to your preference.
+Turn off the heat and transfer to a large serving platter and serve family-style

 I tried your recipe a couple of months ago and it’s spot on to Bucca’s Linguini Frutti di Mare.
 I will be making it again tomorrow!